Need Help? Give us a call.

 Nearly one-third of small business owners work more than 50 hours per week.
 If you’re spending time sorting through official mail, that adds to your already busy lifestyle.

-By using a registered agent service, you’re free to go on vacation or take time off without worrying that you’re missing important mail.
+By using a service, you’re free to go on vacation or take time off without worrying that you’re missing important mail.
 You also save time of going through junk mail.
 Since a registered agent’s address is a matter of public record, you will receive a lot of junk mail if you appoint yourself.

 If you have a fast-growing business, it can be tough to keep all your important paperwork and deadlines straight.
 Having a registered agent is one way to ensure that nothing gets lost in the shuffle.
-In addition to accepting official correspondence, LegalZoom and many other registered agent services will create a compliance calendar (like the one pictured above) for your business, noting important government deadlines.
+In addition to accepting official correspondence, LegalZoom and many other legal services will create a compliance calendar (like the one pictured above) for your business, noting important government deadlines.

-“We used LegalZoom to form our LLC, so we thought it was easiest to stick with them as our registered agent as well….
-Whenever they receive documents from the state, they immediately snail-mail us copies.
+“We used LegalZoom to form our LLC, so we thought it was easiest to stick with them as our registered agent as well… Whenever they receive documents from the state, they immediately snail-mail us copies.
 Within the LegalZoom account portal, you can also just download PDF copies of the documents as well.
 In addition, there is also a calendar within the LegalZoom account portal that shows you when important deadlines are approaching.”

 Photo credit: Texas Secretary of State

 No matter who you select, you’ll need to keep the information up to date.
 Having a registered agent is an ongoing requirement, meaning that you need one as long as your business is operating.

 If you change your registered agent or their contact information changes, you’ll need to inform your state’s business filing agency.
 In most states, there is a change form (example from Texas shown above) that you can download and fill out online.
 Some states allow electronic filing, while others require that you mail in the form.
 The fee for changing your appointed agent is usually pretty low, $25 to $50 in most states.